TXC4/OpenGLProject/README.md

 ### Clone This Project
 1. Go to the main screen of this repository and click the green "Code" button
 2. Then click "Open in Visual Studio"
+###### If you do not have the option to "Open in Visual Studio", you might not have a source control extension installed to Visual Studio.
+###### If this is the case just use one of the other options of cloning and open your project in Visual Studio.
+Then skip step 3.
 3. In Visual Studio Team Explorer should show up and give the option click 'Clone' with a checkbox for 'recursively'.
 Make sure that checkbox is checked and click 'Clone'
-3. Save the project
+4. Save the project
-4. Open up the project in your file explorer.
+5. Open up the project in your file explorer.
 You should see the file 'OpenGL.sln' in the current directory
-5. Create a folder in this directory called 'Dependencies'
+6. Create a folder in this directory called 'Dependencies'
-6. Go into the 'Dependencies' folder and create another folder called 'GLFW'
+7. Go into the 'Dependencies' folder and create another folder called 'GLFW'

 ### Downloads
 OpenGL is usually already installed by your operating system so all we really need to worry about downloading is GLFW